Drew-Kimberly/fullstack/Rock-Paper-Scissors/README.md

-#Full Stack Nanodegree Project 4 Refresh
+#Rock Paper Scissors API

 ## Set-Up Instructions:
-1. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
+1. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this application.
 1. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
+1. This app requires Google+ Authentication.
+Update the value of WEB_CLIENT_ID in settings.py with your own Client ID from the Google API Console.
 1. (Optional) Generate your client library(ies) with the endpoints tool.
  Deploy your application.

 ##Game Description:
-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
+Rock Paper Scissors is a timeless classic.
+This application allows a user to play rock paper scissors games against a computer opponent.
+A game can contain 1, 3, 5, or 7 rounds.
+The game is a "best-of" series, where one player must win the majority of rounds to win the game.
+For example, if the game is set to 5 rounds - a player must win 3 rounds to win the game.

+Gameplay is straightforward.
+Each player can make 1 of 3 moves per
+round: 'Rock', 'Paper', or 'Scissors'.
+Each move beats exactly 1 other move.
+The breakdown of this is as follows:
+- Rock beats Scissors
+- Scissors beats Paper
+- Paper beats Rock

+If both players play the same move, a tie is declared.
+In this case, the round is not considered complete and both players must each make another move against eachother.
+Once the user wins/loses, the round is over and the round result is recorded.
+If an overall game winner has not been established, the players begin another round, and keep doing so until the game is completed.

-Many different Guess a Number games can be played by many different Users at any given time.
-Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.
+The application allows many different users to play many different Rock Paper Scissor games simultaneously.
+Users have the ability to view round-by-round results of their own completed or active games using the `get_game_history` endpoint.
+Users can also view how their all-time and single-game performances compare to other users' with the `get_high_scores` and `get_user_rankings` endpoints respectively.
+The user's games can be retrieved or played by using the path parameter `urlsafe_game_key`.

+<i>A user must authenticate using a Google+ sign-in in order to play!</i>

 ##Files Included:
- - api.py: Contains endpoints and game playing logic.
+ - api.py: Contains all endpoints for the application.
+ - api_forms.py: Contains message definitions for representing game data.
  - app.yaml: App configuration.
+ - settings.py: User configuration settings.
  - cron.yaml: Cronjob configuration.
  - main.py: Handler for taskqueue handler.
- - models.py: Entity and message definitions including helper methods.
+ - Game.py: Definition for Game entity and related application logic.
+ - Score.py: Definition for Score entity and related application logic.
+ - User.py: Definition for User entity and related application logic.
- - utils.py: Helper function for retrieving ndb.Models by urlsafe Key string.
+ - utils.py: Helper functions used across the application.

 ##Endpoints Included:
- - **create_user**
+ - **save_user**
     - Path: 'user'
     - Method: POST
+    - Auth Required: TRUE
-    - Parameters: user_name, email (optional)
+    - Parameters: display_name (optional)
+    - Returns: UserForm
+    - Description: Creates a new user profile if the sign in email does not exist in the system.
+        Otherwise, updates the user profile's information if there is a change.

+ - **get_user**
+    - Path: 'user'
+    - Method: GET
+    - Auth Required: TRUE
+    - Parameters: None
-    - Returns: Message confirming creation of the User.
+    - Returns: UserForm
-    - Description: Creates a new User. user_name provided must be unique.
-Will raise a ConflictException if a User with that user_name already exists.
+    - Description: Returns the current authenticated User profile.

  - **new_game**
     - Path: 'game'
     - Method: POST
+    - Auth Required: TRUE
-    - Parameters: user_name, min, max, attempts
+    - Parameters: total_rounds
     - Returns: GameForm with initial game state.
-    - Description: Creates a new Game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.
-Min must be less than max.
-Also adds a task to a task queue to update the average moves remaining for active games.
+    - Description: Creates a new Rock-Paper-Scissors Game with the provided number of rounds for the current authenticated User.
+The parameter total_rounds must be an integer within the set (1, 3, 5, 7).

  - **get_game**
     - Path: 'game/{urlsafe_game_key}'
     - Method: GET
+    - Auth Required: TRUE
     - Parameters: urlsafe_game_key
     - Returns: GameForm with current game state.
     - Description: Returns the current state of a game.

- - **make_move**
+ - **play_round**
     - Path: 'game/{urlsafe_game_key}'
     - Method: PUT
+    - Auth Required: TRUE
-    - Parameters: urlsafe_game_key, guess
+    - Parameters: urlsafe_game_key, move
     - Returns: GameForm with new game state.
-    - Description: Accepts a 'guess' and returns the updated state of the game.
+    - Description: Accepts a Rock-Paper-Scissors 'move' ('ROCK', 'PAPER', or 'SCISSORS') and plays a round of the game using a randomized move by the computer opponent.
+The updated state of the game is then returned.
     If this causes a game to end, a corresponding Score entity will be created.
+    Users must be the owner the game they are requesting to play a round of, and the game must currently be active.

  - **get_scores**
     - Path: 'scores'
     - Method: GET
+    - Auth Required: TRUE
     - Parameters: None
     - Returns: ScoreForms.
-    - Description: Returns all Scores in the database (unordered).
+    - Description: Returns all Scores from all users in the database (unordered).

  - **get_user_scores**
-    - Path: 'scores/user/{user_name}'
+    - Path: 'scores/user'
     - Method: GET
+    - Auth Required: TRUE
-    - Parameters: user_name
+    - Parameters: email
     - Returns: ScoreForms.
     - Description: Returns all Scores recorded by the provided player (unordered).
     Will raise a NotFoundException if the User does not exist.

- - **get_active_game_count**
+- **get_user_games**
-    - Path: 'games/active'
+    - Path: 'user/games'
     - Method: GET
+    - Auth Required: TRUE
     - Parameters: None
+    - Returns: GameForms
+    - Description: Returns all of the currently authenticated User's active games (unordered).

+- **cancel_game**
+    - Path: 'game/{urlsafe_game_key}'
+    - Method: DELETE
+    - Auth Required: TRUE
+    - Parameters: urlsafe_game_key
+    - Returns: Message that the given game was successfully cancelled.
+    - Description: Cancels the game given by urlsafe_game_key.
+The game must belong to the current authenticated user and be an active game.

+- **get_high_scores**
+    - Path: '/highscores'
+    - Method: 'GET'
+    - Auth Required: TRUE
+    - Parameters: number_of_results
+    - Returns: ScoreForms
+    - Description: By default returns a list of all Score entities in the database, ordered descending by the User's margin of victory of the game.
+The parameter number_of_results can be used to limit the number of Scores returned.

+- **get_user_rankings**
+    - Path: '/user_rankings'
+    - Method: GET
+    - Auth Required: TRUE
+    - Parameters: None
+    - Returns: UserRankForms
+    - Description: Returns a list of all User entities in the database, ordered descending by the User's total margin of victory, which is returned as the `total_victory_margin` field for each User.

+- **get_game_history**
+    - Path: 'game/{urlsafe_game_key}/history'
+    - Method: GET
+    - Auth Required: TRUE
+    - Parameters: urlsafe_game_key
-    - Returns: StringMessage
+    - Returns: GameHistoryForm
-    - Description: Gets the average number of attempts remaining for all games from a previously cached memcache key.
+    - Description: Returns the round-by-round result of an active or completed Game.

 ##Models Included:
  - **User**
-    - Stores unique user_name and (optional) email address.
+    - Stores unique email, a display name, and user statistics.

  - **Game**
     - Stores unique game states.
 Associated with User model via KeyProperty.